 - Any clinician can connect you with the right resources for drug addiction and recovery

 - Most detox centers have a 24/7 helpline if you have questions.
 You can reach ours at 855-430-9439

 Recovering from cocaine addiction may feel impossible to do on your own, but it’s something that a caring team of professionals can help you power through by providing you with the right support everywhere and any time that you need it.
-At Zinnia Healing, we believe in providing:
+At Zinnia Health, we believe in providing: